ericvicenti/intro-to-react/README.md

 # Intro To React

+This hour-long workshop was developed for the Open Source Dev Garage as a part of Facebook's 2017 developer conferene, F8.

+For best results, watch the 48-minute workshop video and follow along in this guide.

 [![Class Video Walkthrough](./images/Video.png)](https://vimeo.com/213710634)

-Today we will walk through the creation of our first React web app!

-At the end, we will have a simple production-ready weather app:
+By the end of the workshop, we will have a simple production-ready weather app:

 ![Snapshot of the final weather app](./images/Final.png)